benstaf/healthcare-startup-landing-page/README.md

 ## Other parts about project

-It is based on [[FIGMA FREEBIE] Landing page for a healthcare startup by by Aryo Pamungkas for SLAB Design Studio](https://dribbble.com/shots/12514026--FIGMA-FREEBIE-Landing-page-for-a-healthcare-startup)
+It is based on [[FIGMA FREEBIE] Landing page for a healthcare startup by Aryo Pamungkas for SLAB Design Studio](https://dribbble.com/shots/12514026--FIGMA-FREEBIE-Landing-page-for-a-healthcare-startup)

 ## Development